 Options for First-Time Freshmen

-For the 2013-2014 academic year, housing options for first-time freshmen include West Hall and selected floors in Maria Hall.
+For the 2014-2015 academic year, housing options for first-time freshmen include West Hall and Maria Hall.
 Completely remodeled in 2008, Maria Hall houses a total of 108 students in double room one-bath suites.
 West Hall, which opened in 2006, houses 231 students in similar room configurations as Maria Hall.
 Each floor in West and Maria Halls includes a social lounge, kitchenette area, and a study lounge.
 A full laundry room, mail room, and check-in desk are located on the ground floor of each building.
 Meal plans are required of all resident freshmen.
 Marletto's Marketplace is located directly beneath Maria Hall.